Planning a road trip to Destin? Here’s my ultimate road trip offering 3 different routes from Texas, with plenty of stops along the way!

 Gulf State State Park offers RV camping, cabins and even tent camping, plus lots of kids activities, hike and bike trails, zip lines and a fishing pier with bait and pole rentals.
 Click HERE to read more.

+If you’re looking for a fun and loud place, with lots of kid’s activities, then you’ll want to head over to The Hangout!
+They even have a fun Pirate and Princess themed breakfast!
 Bob’s Beachside Café and The Flying Harpoon are two must when visiting Gulf Shores and Orange Beach!

 The Hilton Garden Inn and Hampton Inn are both on the beach, and the Holiday Inn is too, and has the best pool.
+If you’re traveling with your dog, we love the conveniences at the Hotel Indigo – Orange Beach.

-The last town before you reach Destin, there is plenty to do in Pensacola, and great beaches, too!
+There is plenty to do in Pensacola, and great beaches, too!

 The Pensacola Lighthouse and Museum is a fun stop!
 Click HERE to visit their website.